 Hiring the right book cover designer can be hard.
-There are plenty designers to choose from.
+There are plenty of cover designers to choose from.
 No one wants to get ripped-off or waste time and hire the wrong person for the book.
 But how to tell if which cover designer is right for your book?
 Just because book cover designer is for hire, doesn’t mean he’s the right one.
 In this article, I talk about how to tell a good book cover designer from bad one and some other tips on how to choose a great designer to help for and things to expect.
 Hope you’ll enjoy this:

 1. It’s not only about the Talent of the book cover designer for hire

 Knowing how to design is not enough.
 Good book cover designer will understand what author wants, how psychology works (how people buy, what causes them to doubt a book etc), understand the industry and where it’s going, see what trends are there in graphic design (broad sense, not just book covers).
 He also needs to have a working knowledge of marketing (which includes copywriting basics, book promotion tactics of the day, what works in Facebook ads etc).
 There are many talented designers but serious ones will always be looking to improve and learn more about the industry as a whole, not just design stuff.

 I hate slow to respond people.
 Respectful and serious people respond in a timely manner and are punctual.
 You can’t always answer email in an hour after it arrives but a response in 24 hours is a must, or if you can’t make sure that there are warnings beforehand that you are away from PC for vacation or are super busy.
 It’s also easier to communicate like this and produces better results when working on covers.

 3. No Arguments or Hassle